rlp10/sitm/README.md

 $ sitm do --id 11 # marks task with id 11 as done

+$ sitm log "eat breakfast" # same as adding then doing the task

 $ sitm rm # removes next task

 $ sitm plugins # lists plugins